 The head referee commences the penalty kick by blowing the whistle once, and calling "Playing".
-The GameController activates the penalty kick, switching to the playing playing game state.
-Note , the playing that the playing signal is delayed (see Section 3.2).
+The GameController activates the penalty kick, switching to the playing game state.
+Note that the playing signal is delayed (see Section 3.2).

-The striker robot is only allowed to contact the ball once.
 The time limit for the striker is 30 s after the penalty kick starts.
-A penalty shot kick is over when the ball has come to a full stop after the first contact by the striker robot.
+A penalty kick is over when the ball has come to a full stop after the first contact by the striker robot.
 The striker robot is not allowed to play the ball a second time after the ball has clearly moved, otherwise the penalty kick ends immediately as well.
 A goal is awarded to the attacking team if a goal has been scored (i. e. the ball has completely crossed the goal line) before the penalty kick is over.
 Otherwise, the score is unchanged.

 The goalkeeper robot must always be in contact with the goal line and must remain on its feet until the striker robot touches the ball.
-The goalkeeper is only permitted to "dive", and be off its feet after the attacking robot has touched the ball.
+The goalkeeper is only permitted to "dive" and be off its feet after the attacking robot has touched the ball.
 If the goalkeeper violates these rules, then the penalty kick ends immediately and a goal will be awarded to the attacking team.